ThatXliner/rt/README.md

 docker container ls | tail -n +2 | rt '(\w+?)\s+.+' --group 1
 ```

-Note that you don't need a `$` at the end of the regex since `rt` is multiline by default.
+Note that you don't need a `$` at the end of the regex since `rt` is line-by-line by default.

 ## FAQ